Democratic Committees & Local Democratic Clubs

 Usually, membership is open to all registered Marin Democrats who support the principles of the Party.
 Below is a list of chartered clubs in Marin and their contact information.

-Following redistricting, the 6th Assembly District Democrats has been re-christened as the 10th Assembly District Democrats!
+Following redistricting, the 10th Assembly District Democrats has been re-christened as the 12th Assembly District Democrats!
 The purpose of the organization is to encourage, develop, and actively engage in political organization and activities within the Assembly District and perform other electoral political activity for the purpose of electing Democratic Party candidates endorsed by the organization, the DCCM and/or the CDP.
-Our group also hosts a number of events throughout the year that are both fun and informative, including an annual Chinese New Year dinner and candidate workshops and forums.
+Our group also hosts a number of events throughout the year that are both fun and informative.

 California Young Democrats, Marin Chapter